cheuktingli/psitip/README.rst

 This program may produce false rejects (i.e., returning False when checking a true inequality) in scenarios involving:

 - True non-Shannon-type inequalities.
-This is the same limitation as in ITIP.
+Nevertheless, Psitip supports the strong functional representation lemma and the copy lemma, which allows it to prove some results that cannot be proved using Shannon-type inequalities.

 - Union of regions.
 While Psitip will attempt to perform deduction in this case, unions are generally much harder to handle than intersection.

 - A lower (resp. upper) bound on the maximum (resp. minimum) of two expressions, by extension of the limitation about union.

 - Auxiliary random variable searching.
-Psitip can only identify auxiliaries that are joint random variables of existing random variables (as in Gallager converse), and those produced by the strong functional representation lemma, if the :code:`sfrl` option is on.
+Psitip can only identify auxiliaries that are joint random variables of existing random variables (as in Gallager converse), and those produced by the strong functional representation lemma (if :code:`sfrl(logg)` is assumed).

 - Numerical errors in the linear programming solver.

 This program may produce false accepts (i.e., declaring a false inequality to be true) in scenarios involving:

-- Nested implications.
-See "nested implication" section for details.

 - Existential quantification on random variables with the option :code:`toreal = True` (see Advanced section).